IonicaBizau/bat/README.md

 ```

 ### OS X & Windows
-There are not any binaries available.
-The application needs to be compiled on these platforms.
+There are no binaries available for OS X and Windows.
+The application needs to be compiled for these platforms.
 Contributions are welcome! :smile:

 ## Help